Mobilization

-Mobilization is the act of assembling and readying military troops and supplies for war.
+Mobilization (alternatively spelled as mobilisation) is the act of assembling and readying military troops and supplies for war.
 The word mobilization was first used in a military context in the 1850s to describe the preparation of the Prussian Army.
 Mobilization theories and tactics have continuously changed since then.
 The opposite of mobilization is demobilization.

-Mobilization became an issue with the introduction of conscription, and the introduction of the railways in the 19th century.
-Mobilization institutionalized the mass levy of conscripts that was first introduced during the French Revolution.
+Mobilization institutionalized the Levée en masse (engl. mass levy of conscripts) that was first introduced during the French Revolution.
+It became an issue with the introduction of conscription, and the introduction of the railways in the 19th century.

 A number of technological and societal changes promoted the move towards a more organized way of deployment.
 These included the telegraph to provide rapid communication, the railways to provide rapid movement and concentration of troops, and conscription to provide a trained reserve of soldiers in case of war.

 History

 Roman Republic

 The Roman Republic was able to mobilize at various times between 6% (81–83 BCE) to as much as 10% (210s BCE) of the total Roman population, in emergencies and for short periods of time.
-This included poorly-trained militia.
+This included poorly trained militia.